 Experience conducting your own research at the undergraduate level while working with the guidance of a faculty mentor.
 Open up the possibilities of publishing and presenting your research; gain a leg up on graduate school applications.

-This is typically done over two semesters during your junior or senior year resulting in a polished research paper.
+A senior thesis is typically done over two semesters during your junior or senior year, resulting in a polished research paper.
 Students can either develop and conduct their own research project or do independent research on a faculty member’s project.

 - Enroll in one semester of SOC 3877 Senior Thesis Research 1

-- Enroll in SOC 4877 Senior Thesis Research 2 during the second semester of your thesis research (strongly recommended)
+- Enroll in SOC 4877 Senior Thesis Research 2 during the second semester of your thesis research (not required, but strongly recommended)

 NOTE: Some faculty mentors will only agree supervise a thesis if you commit to enrolling for two semesters.
 A polished written paper needs to be submitted for approval by your faculty mentor.